Managers Anonymous: A Support Group

 How does one learn good judgement?
 Experience.
 How does one get experience?
 Bad judgement. — Adam Kahane

 There’s no getting around the fact that experience is a key part of becoming a skilled manager.
 No matter what else you do, you have to spend time on the ground.
 But there are ways in which a group can greatly facilitate the process.
-One of our observations from facilitating this group is that when managers get really stuck there is often a common pattern.
-The person who is stuck doesn’t clearly understand what it is they want to happen and there is an uncomfortable conversation which they are avoiding.
+One of our observations from facilitating this group is that when managers get really stuck, there is often a common pattern.
+The person who is stuck doesn’t clearly understand what it is they want to happen, and there is an uncomfortable conversation which they are avoiding.

-As a simplistic example, lets say Sophie is frustrated that Frank keeps coming to work late and as his manager feels that something needs to be done.
+As a simplistic example, let's say Sophie is frustrated that Frank keeps coming to work late and as his manager feels that something needs to be done.
 The first questions we might ask would be around why she cares and what she wants to happen?
 Does she believe that it’s an important part of the job for Frank to show up on time?
 Is she worried that he is struggling with something in his personal life?
-Is it affecting the behaviour of the rest of team?
-Is it affecting her relationship with with her boss?
-All of these are valid concerns, but depending on her motivation the appropriate response will vary!
+Is it affecting the behaviour of the rest of the team?
+Is it affecting her relationship with her boss?
+All of these are valid concerns, but depending on her motivation, the appropriate response will vary!
 With a clear understanding of the underlying intention, comes a sense of ease with whatever action follows.
 In this example, perhaps she can now speak directly to Frank about what she needs and clearly explain why it’s important.